paybygroup/docs/contents/pbgapis.md

   - `user_email` -- the current email address for this user.
   - `role` -- the current role of this invitee.
 'ORGANIZER' or 'INVITEE'.
   - `status` -- the current status of this invitee.
 One of the following: 'INVITED', 'ACCEPTED', 'WITHDRAWN'.
+  - `opt_in` -- if `true` then this user has agreed to receive marketing emails from the merchant, but if `false` no marketing emails may be sent, only transactional emails.

+Each user info hash contains one of the following depending on how the cost was split:

+  - `number_of_spots" -- if the total cost was split evenly or the cost is a fixed amount per person, then this value indicates how many spots this user claimed.
+  - `amount_committed` -- if each user was able to enter the amount they are willing to contribute to the total cost, then this value is the amount to which they committed.

+Each user info hash may contain the following values if they are available:

+  - `age` -- the user's age in years at the time they committed to the purchase.
+  - `location` -- the geographic location of the user, typically returned as `city, state`.
+  - `gender` -- the gender of the user returned as either `male` or `female`.

 Example results: